 The unit more than pays for itself, however, in versatility and reliability.

 Additionally, it does use k-cups, but those can be easily swapped out with the SS-RFC-1, or the HomeBarista Resuable Filter Cup (included).

 While great for the environment, this is also great news in terms of compatibility and limiting the likelihood of leaks when trying to marry up a non-Cuisinart k-shaped basket.

 F3 (or, form, fit, and function):

-Julia Child would be proud with the design, form, fit, and functionality of the SS-10.
+Julia Child would be proud of the design, form, fit, and functionality of the SS-10P1.
 There is very little that the machine does not do and given how easy it is to program, it can be a totally hands-off fixture for any household.

 Cuisinart even though to add a rinse control setting for the brew chamber in order to keep the machine running optimally as well as to ensure a great tasting cup o’ joe any time of day (or night).